Battle of Asheville: American Civil War

 North Carolina Office of Archives & History

-After General Robert E. Lee surrendered the Army of Northern Virginia on April 9, 1865, the Confederates serving with Col. Clayton in Asheville withdrew and returned to their homes.
-They never swore the oath of allegiance as required by Federal authorities.
-Lt.
-Col. Bryan Gibbs McDowell wrote that "No braver or nobler hearted men ever lived than those composing the Sixty-second North Carolina Infantry Regiment."
+After Gen. Robert E. Lee surrendered the Army of Northern Virginia to Lt.
+Gen. U.S. Grant on April 9, 1865, the Confederates serving with Col. Clayton in Asheville withdrew and returned to their homes.
+The Rebels never swore the oath of allegiance as required by Federal authorities, and Lt.
+Col. Byron Gibbs McDowell, serving with the 62nd, wrote that "No braver or nobler hearted men ever lived than those composing the Sixty-second North Carolina."
+McDowell, having survived several gunshot wounds while fighting bushwhackers, was a citizen of Waynesville (near Asheville), and was the savior of the six hundred, including many of the 62nd, because, while evading capture in September 1863, he led the troops on a heroic charge through Union lines in the Cumberland Gap.
+Many of these men were present during the Battle of Asheville.

 Related Reading: